heroku-examples/heroku-integration-pattern-eventing-java/README.md

-Heroku AppLink - Using Pub/Sub API to drive Automation and Communication (Java)
+Heroku AppLink - Using Eventing to drive Automation and Communication (Java)
 ===============================================================================

 > [!IMPORTANT]